 DHCP is enabled on the switch by default.
 Use the IP address that the DHCP server assigned to the switch.

-If you are unsure how to determine the IP address of the switch, see the introduction of this section for the many options that are available to you.
+If you are unsure how to determine the IP address of the switch, you can use the ProSAFE Plus Configuration Utility or an IP scanner utility.